sasilver75/obsidian/Articles/ML/The Illustrated Transformer (~2020) {Jay Alammar}.md

 ### The beast with many heads: Multi-headed Attention
-- The paper then further refined the self-attention layers by adding a mechanism called [[Multi-Head Attention]]!
+- The paper then further refined the self-attention layers by adding a mechanism called [[Multi-Headed Attention]]!
 - This improves the performance of the attention layer in two ways:
 	1. It expands the model's ability to focus on different positions.
 	2. It gives the attention layer multiple "representation subspaces"